 Camp Cedar Hill is a great place for day campers.
-This 75 acre site includes numerous trails, a pond with ducks, geese and frogs, a winding stream, large sports fields, canoeing, archery (4th grade and above), a challenge course and two swimming pools.
+This 75-acre site includes numerous trails, a pond with ducks, geese and frogs, a winding stream, large sports fields, canoeing, archery (4th grade and up), a challenge course and two swimming pools.
 There’s also a nature center, large hall and other buildings for shelter.
 Campers participate in traditional camp activities like swimming, hiking, arts, games, singing, environmental study, outdoor skills and much more!

-Camping is a great way for girls to explore leadership skills and develop a deep appreciation for nature.
-Whether they go for a week or longer, Girl Scout camp gives girls an opportunity to grow, explore, and have fun under the guidance of caring and trained adults.
-For more information email or call (617)350-8335.
+Camping is a great way for girls to explore leadership, build skills and develop a deep appreciation for nature.
+Whether they go for a day, a week, or longer, Girl Scout camp gives girls an opportunity to grow, explore and have fun under the guidance of caring, trained adults.
+Every girl deserves the chance to camp!
+For more information email or call 617-350-8335.

 Camp begins with singing and a camp flag ceremony.
 After the morning ceremony girls begin their daily activities.
-Girl Scouts will enjoy an hour swimming, followed by fun activities, such as arts and crafts, adventure and archery, finally units then meet with a program specialist.
+Campers will enjoy an hour of swimming, followed by fun activities such as arts and crafts, adventure and archery, finally units then meet with a program specialist.
 The majority of the program is planned by the campers with their unit the first day of each session.
-More about a typical day at camp

 About the Director

-Jen Coombs and Angela England-Castro will be returning as Co-Directors at Camp Cedar Hill this summer.
-Jen will be returning for her 8th summer and Angie will be returning for her 6th summer.
-When not at camp Jen is an elementary school teacher in Lawrence and Angie attends Northeastern University for her Masters degree in Special Education.
+Jen Coombs and Angela England-Castro will be returning as co-directors at Camp Cedar Hill this summer.
+Jen will be returning for her ninth summer and Angie will be returning for her seventh.
+From September through June, Jen is an elementary school teacher in Lawrence.
+Throughout the school year, Angie is busy taking classes at Northeastern University for her masters in special education.